Jobs Career Advice Post Job

 If you are writing a CV that is focused on showing your work experience, knowledge and expertise, then you are writing a functional CV.
 In this kind of CV, you arrange your job skills chronologically.

-It is important to add skills that are relevant to the job you are applying for at a strategic section of your CV.
+It is important to add skills that are relevant to the job you are applying for in a strategic section of your CV.
 You can study the job description carefully to understand what skills are most important to perform the job.

 Make sure you arrange your skills in order of relevance.